Insprill/dv-gauge/README.md

 <div align="center">
   <h1>Gauge</h1>
   <p>
-    An experimental <a href="https://store.steampowered.com/app/588030">Derail Valley</a> mod rebuilding the valley in 3ft narrow gauge!
+    A <a href="https://store.steampowered.com/app/588030">Derail Valley</a> that allows the track gauge to be changed.
     <br />
     <br />
     <a href="https://github.com/Insprill/dv-gauge/issues">Report Bug</a>